Three-tier network architecture featuring high-availability

-For tiers one and two, we shall provision two Availability Zones (B and C), each of which replicates the services of the other5.
+For tiers 1 and 2, this set-up will have two availability zones provisioned (B and C), each of which replicates the services of the other5.
 The same goes for the data tier, whose RDS instances use multi-AZ deployments.
-In this scenario, we'll assume a number of two AZs as well for the RDS instances – one zone containing the master RDS and the other containing the slave RDS.
-Having redundant deployments of the same service or resource paves the way for load-balancing and failing-over and having multiple, duplicate AZs ensures that not all copies are down when a specific Availability Zone gets hit.
+This page assumes that a number of two AZs are configured, as well for the RDS instances – one zone containing the master RDS and the other containing the slave RDS.
+Having redundant deployments of the same service or resource paves the way for load-balancing, and fail-over.
+Also, having multiple, duplicate AZs ensures that not all copies are down when a specific availability zone gets used.

-To manage all resources under a certain AWS Region, we shall provision an Amazon VPC6.
-A VPC is there to put all services (including those belonging to different Availability Zones) under a unified scope.
+To manage all resources under a certain AWS region, this set-up requires an Amazon VPC6 to be provisioned.
+A VPC is there to put all services (including those belonging to different availability zones) under a unified scope.
 A space such as this makes it easier to configure the load-balancing and failing-over capabilities of the system.
-Work under the VPC includes tasks such as configuring which EC2 instances would share loads and how, sharing data across servers for consistency, implementing security, and arranging the behavior of servers in the event that a fatal error occurs.
+Work under the VPC includes tasks such as configuring which EC2 instances will share loads (and how), handling the sharing of data across servers for consistency, implementing security, and arranging the behavior of servers in the event that a fatal error occurs.

 In addition to the Amazon services mentioned above, this set-up will also make use of the following services:

 - Amazon Elastic File System (EFS) to store files shared across EC2 instances.
-All EC2 servers will write to and read from the same set of data to ensure a successful take over in the event that a server from the infrastructure goes down.
+All EC2 servers will write to and read from the same set of data to ensure successful take overs in the event that a server from the infrastructure goes down.